What is Carbon Sequestration?

 Is There Enough Space to Store Carbon Geologically?

-The simple answer – yes.
+The direct answer – yes.
 The International Energy Agency reported that there is an estimated 8,000 to 55,000 billion tonnes of CO2 storage capacity in saline rock formations and depleted oil and gas wells.
 This accounts for both the onshore and offshore capacity.
 However, in reality, not all this capacity is entirely suitable for CO2 storage, with both technical and commercial feasibility issues to consider.

 What is Biological Sequestration?

 On the other hand, biological carbon sequestration is the capturing and storing of atmospheric CO2 in the natural environment through biological processes.
 While this happens naturally, especially in ‘carbon sinks’ like forests, peatlands and oceans, it can be enhanced by human activities.
-Examples include afforestation, bioenergy with carbon capture and storage (BECCS), ocean fertilisation or alkalinity enhancement, and enhanced weathering of rocks by crushing and spreading them.

 The down-side of biological sequestration is the vulnerability of nature – fires can destroy forests, land-use can change and intense climate events can cause great damage – which will result in the captured CO2 being released again into the air.